MicrosoftDocs/minecraft-creator/creator/Documents/PackagingASkinPack.md

 - `type`: either `free` or `paid`.
 Non-marketplace partners may have any number of free skins but no paid skins, while marketplace partners may have up to 2 free skins and are able to add paid skins.

 ### Template skins.json

+> [!NOTE]
+> Unfortunately, it's not possible to add custom models to skin packs at this time using the skin pack JSON capability.

 ```json
 {